joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-blend-mode.md

 Instead, the two blended images are automatically used as shader inputs.
 The foreground image is set as the second image.
 (This is the display object to which the blend mode is applied.)
-A background image is created by taking the composite of all the pixels behind the foreground image’s bounding box.
+A background image is created by taking the composite of all the pixels behind the foreground image's bounding box.
 This background image is set as the first input image.
 If you use a shader that expects more than two inputs, you provide a value for any input beyond the first two.